farcaster-project/farcaster-core/README.md

 ## Documentation

 Check out the documentation of this library on [docs.rs/farcaster_core](https://docs.rs/farcaster_core).
-All possible improvments, to add usage examples and to expand on existing docs would be extremely appreciated.
+All possible improvements, to add usage examples and to expand on existing docs would be extremely appreciated.

 ## Core framework